Khadg Singh Valdiya

-Khadg Singh Valdiya (20 March 1937 – 29 September 2020) was an Indian geologist and a former vice chancellor of Kumaon University, internationally recognized for his path-breaking work in the fields of geodynamics and Environmental Science.
+Khadg Singh Valdiya (20 March 1937 – 29 September 2020) was an Indian geologist and a former vice chancellor of Kumaon University.
 A 2007 recipient of Padma Shri, he was honoured again by the Government of India in 2015 with Padma Bhushan, the third highest Indian civilian award.

 Biography

-A stalwart amongst Indian geoscientists and Internationally recognized for his path-breaking work in the fields of Geology and Environmental Science Prof. Valdiya was born to Dev Singh Valdiya and Nanda Valdiya on 20 March 1937 in Myanmar.
+Valdiya was born to Dev Singh Valdiya and Nanda Valdiya on 20 March 1937 in Myanmar.
 In 1947 his family returned to their hometown in Pithoragarh in the Indian state of Uttarakhand.
 After schooling in Pithoragarh, he did his bachelor (BSc), masters (MSc) and doctoral (PhD) studies at Lucknow University and joined the university as a member of faculty in 1957.
 A 1965–66 Fulbright scholar at Johns Hopkins University, he had also taught at Rajasthan University, Wadia Institute of Himalayan Geology, Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR) and Kumaon University.
 He was the vice chancellor of Kumaon University in 1981.

-Valdiya had been involved with the establishment of such geological institutions as Wadia Institute of Himalayan Geology, Central Himalayan Environmental Association, Nainital, G. B. Pant Institute of Himalayan Environment and Development, Almora, and the Geology Department of the Kumaon University.
-He is an elected fellow of Indian National Science Academy, National Academy of Sciences, India (FNASc), Indian Academy of Sciences (FASc), and the Third World Academy of Sciences (FTWAS) and is a fellow of Geological Society of India, Geological Society of America and Geological Society of Nepal.
+Valdiya was involved with the establishment of the Wadia Institute of Himalayan Geology, Central Himalayan Environmental Association, Nainital, G. B. Pant Institute of Himalayan Environment and Development, Almora, and the Geology Department of the Kumaon University.
+He was an elected fellow of Indian National Science Academy, National Academy of Sciences, India (FNASc), Indian Academy of Sciences (FASc), and the Third World Academy of Sciences (FTWAS) and was a fellow of Geological Society of India, Geological Society of America and Geological Society of Nepal.
 He had served as a member of the Scientific Advisory Council to the Prime Minister of India.
 In 2016 and 2019, Valdiya became a laureate of the Asian Scientist 100 by the Asian Scientist.

 Valdiya wrote over 110 research papers, authored 22 books, edited 9 books and penned 40 articles in Hindi towards popularization of science.

 Valdiya died on 29 September 2020, at the age of 83.

-Field of specialization

-Tectonics with special reference to active faults.

-Environmental Geology with special reference to natural hazards and geo-hydrology of springs.